-The materials for briquetting were the Fe-carrier (a mixture of residues from Midrex® process), binder and water.
-The mixture of Fe-carriers includes screened oxide fines, HBI screened fines, HBI classifier dust, dried sludge, process dust and remet fines.
-Table 1 shows the composition of the Fe-carrier used for the tests.
-The results of the analysis for chemical composition of the different residues is shown in Table 2 and the water content in Table 3.
-The residues have already been prereduced to varying degrees.
-The HBI screened fines were characterized by the highest content of metallic iron ($Fe{met} = 74.9 \text{ wt}\%$) and total iron ($Fe{tot} = 88.7 \text{ wt}\%$).
-Table 4 shows the cumulative particle size distribution $Q_3(d)$, where d is the grain diameter, the median particle size d{50} and the mean particle size d_m of the different residues.
-Two organic and one inorganic binder were used for the briquettes.
-These were pre swelled wheat starch, cellulose glue (dried, pre-swollen and ground cellulose) and a bentonite clay.
+The materials for briquetting were the Fe carrier (a mixture of residues from Midrex process), binder and water.
+The mixture of Fe carriers includes screened oxide fines, HBI screened fines, HBI classifier dust, dried sludge, process dust, and remet fines.
+Table 1 shows the composition of the Fe carrier used for the tests.
+The results of the analysis for chemical composition of the different residues are shown in Table 2 and the water content in Table 3.
+The residues were already prereduced to varying degrees.
+The HBI screened fines were characterized by the highest content of metallic iron (Fe{\rm met}\,{=}\,74.9\,{\rm wt\%}) and total iron (Fe{tot} = 88.7 wt%).
+Table 4 shows the cumulative particle size distribution $Q_3(d)$, where d is the grain diameter, the median particle size d{50} , and the mean particle size $d{\rm m}$ of the different residues.
+Two organic and one inorganic binders were used for the briquettes.
+These were preswelled wheat starch, cellulose glue (dried, preswollen, and ground cellulose), and a bentonite clay.

 5.2.
-Feed preparation and briquetting
+Feed Preparation and Briquetting